patrick22414/hanabi_project/README.md

 # hanabi_project

 ## PPO
-Now there is a PPO implementation as well!
+Now there is a PPO (with GAE) implementation as well!

-But it's definitely not working.
+And it's finally (kind of) working!

+We now have a score of ~4/25 at 1M steps.
+Not good, but it's a start.

 ## DQN
-This is a (Dueling & Double) DQN implementation for the Hanabi game.
+There is a (Dueling & Double) DQN implementation for the Hanabi game.

-I'm not sure if it works yet because I don't have the hardware to train for 100M steps.
+But either DQN is too hard to train or it doesn't work at all.

 ## To-do

-- PPO
+### PPO
-    - value function
-    - GAE
+- logging
 - RNN
-- Project
-    - logging
-    - ad hoc evaluation
+- ad hoc agents

+### DQN
+- priotized replay
+- refactoring